 Thus, migration management is about controlling borders, yet we include a broader view, where border control is understood as an instrument in an overarching policy of seeking to influence and shape migration in a way that is desirable from the perspective of a given state.
+This might include deterrence policies, as well as attracting migrants with particular skills (Fitzgerald, 2020; Green and Hogarth, 2017; Kent et al., 2020).
 Our emphasis is on immigration management, and only selectively on emigration management, though we recognise that migration management entails both emigration and immigration dimensions.
 Both policy and research in the European context tends to emphasise immigration to Europe and emigration from elsewhere, whereas intra-European emigration and immigration is subsumed under the 'mobility' category, and thus falls outside the scope of 'migration management' policies.